September National Childhood Obesity Awareness Month

 - Share resources from Let’s Move! with local health clinics and community centers.

-Adapted from The American College of Sports Medicine, Centers for Disease Control and Prevention, and Let’sMove.gov.
+Adapted from The American College of Sports Medicine and Let’sMove.gov.

 For more information and materials, contact the American College of Sports Medicine at email@example.com.